sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         # path to store the module using example template
         'mod_example_dir'     : 'modules/generated',

         # Your documented modules.
-You can use a string or a list of strings
+In this case sphinxgallery and numpy
+        # in a tuple of strings.
         'doc_module'          : ('sphinx_gallery', 'numpy')}

 The path you specify in ``mod_example_dir`` will get populated with ReStructuredText files describing the examples thumbnails with links to them but only for the specific module.
+Keep in mind is relavive to the `conf.py` file.

 Then within your sphinx documentation files you